100+ TRAVEL APPS FOR WAYFARERS

 We are greeted in camp by the sweetest puppies and an incredible waterfall.
 I coo and love on them before b-lining to the toilet facilities.
 Peeling off my soaked socks afterward, I put them into my mud-covered shoes and place them just outside of the tent.

-I change into warm clothes and check on the young lady really struggling with the altitude today.
-And then join the group in the dinner tent for popcorn and hot coca tea.
+I change into warm clothes and check on the young lady struggling with the altitude today.
+Then join the group in the dinner tent for popcorn and more hot cocoa tea.

 These faces!!